Download the pdf here .

 -f - - no floating point required

-- emulated floating point
+-f - emulated floating point -fp hardware floating point

 (using 80x87 coprocessor)